 Dr. Labman joined the University of Manitoba’s Faculty of Law in 2013 as an assistant professor.
 Her research areas include immigration and refugee law, human rights, citizenship, international law, and jurisprudence.
 She focuses on the layered influences of law on public policy and government positioning.

-In January 2017, Dr. Labman will be part of a panel discussing “The State of Canada’s Multiculturalism” at the 2017 Political Studies Students’ Conference, which will be held at the University of Manitoba.
+In January 2017, Dr. Labman was part of a panel discussion on “The State of Canada’s Multiculturalism” at the 2017 Political Studies Students’ Conference, which was held at the University of Manitoba.

 Her doctoral project at the University of British Columbia, currently under revision for publication, examined the intersection of international rights, responsibility and obligation in the absence of a legal scheme for refugee resettlement.
 From 2008 to 2012 she was a Trudeau Scholar with the Pierre Elliott Trudeau Foundation.
 Her doctoral work was further supported by the Social Sciences and Humanities Research Council and the Liu Institute for Global Issues.
 She has worked as a consultant for the United Nations High Commissioner for Refugees in New Delhi and with the Canadian Embassy in Beijing, as well as with the Law Commission of Canada, the Workers’ Compensation Board of British Columbia, the Nunavut Court of Justice and as a law clerk at the Federal Court of Appeal.
 She has been a member of the Law Society of Upper Canada since 2004.